Zenchiyu/POLAR-background-prediction/notebooks/README.md

 3 directories, 2 files
 ```

-The `formats` folder is used to store some notebooks in other formats such as PDF or HTML.
+The `formats` folder is used to store, in other formats such as PDF or HTML, some potentially old notebooks.

 ## Old structure